 It’s in the planning and discovery stage of a website localization project that you need to decide whether you should go ahead and translate in the first place, and if you do, what languages you should translate into.

-In this stage you need to research the market, research the laws, and understand your company’s capabilities.
+In this stage you need to research the market, research the local laws, and understand your company’s capabilities.
 Here are some questions you should ask:

 - Does my company have the resources to serve customers in other regions?